Public Health Nurses

 Monday – Friday, 8am to 4.30pm

-Your public health nurse can be contacted through the school office, medical centre, Community Services office or the Regional Referral Centre.
+Your public health nurse can be contacted through the school office, medical centre, Community Services office or the Community Referral Centre.

 Referrals to the Public Health Nurses can be made by hospital staff, health professionals, social

 agencies, school staff, self-referral or by contacting the public health nurse.